Honningsvåg

-Honningsvåg is the northernmost city/town in mainland Norway.
+Honningsvåg is the northernmost town in mainland Norway.
 It is located in Nordkapp Municipality in Finnmark county.
 Honningsvåg was declared a city in 1996, despite its small population.
-The 1.04 km2 town has a population of 2,245 (2023), which gives the town a population density of 2159 PD/km2.
+The 1.04 km2 town has a population of 2,245 (2023), which gives it a population density of 2159 PD/km2.

 Honningsvåg is situated at a bay on the southeastern side of the large island of Magerøya, while the famous North Cape and its visitor center are on the northern side of the island.
 Honningsvåg is a port of call for Hurtigruten Coastal Express and cruise ships, especially in the summer months.
 The ice-free ocean (the southwestern part of the Barents Sea) provides rich fisheries and tourism is also important to the town.
 Even at 71°N, many private gardens in Honningsvåg have trees, although rarely more than 3 to 4 m tall.

 The famous dog Bamse that became the mascot of the Free Norwegian Forces during the Second World War came from Honningsvåg.